Parailia pellucida: Life history

 Though different environmental conditions can affect the growth rate, size, and reproduction of the African glass catfish, there are still general observations that can be noted.
-The African glass catfish shows a rapid early growth rate, with the catfish growing quickly early on in its life and slowing down as it gets older.Females tend to grow faster than males early on and have a higher maximum size, but males end up reaching sexual maturity quicker.
+The African glass catfish shows a rapid early growth rate, with the catfish growing quickly early on in its life and slowing down as it gets older.
+Females tend to grow faster than males early on and have a higher maximum size, but males end up reaching sexual maturity quicker.
 In the winter, the growth of the catfish tends to slow.
 Negative allometric growth can be seen in both males and females, with the body becoming thinner as the fish gets older.
-The typical age of the African glass catfish tends to lie between 3 to 5 years, with females seemingly having shorter life spans.
+The typical age of the African glass catfish tends to lie between 3 and 5 years, with females seemingly having shorter life spans.
 The method that was used to determine the lifespan of the fish was the length-frequency method.
 In this method, the fish length was measured, transformed into a length frequency plot, representing a steady state population.
 Then the polymodal length frequency plot was analyzed and a growth curve was fitted to obtain the mean length that correlated with the age on the time axis.
-The age of spawning for the catfish was estimated to be within the first year of its life, with the average length during spawning being around 2.6cm.
+The age of spawning for the catfish was estimated to be within the first year of its life, with the average length during spawning being around 2.6 cm.
 Though the African glass catfish has multiple spawning seasons throughout the year, the peak months seem to be June through December, mostly during rainy seasons.
 The amount of eggs that the females will lay depends on their body size, but estimates put the egg count anywhere from around 900 to 3500 depending on the fish size, habitat, nutrition, and season.
-The diameter of the eggs ranges from 0.65mm to 2.22mm, which some assume the size variation to be in part due to its continuous, repeated spawning throughout the year.
+The diameter of the eggs ranges from 0.65 mm to 2.22 mm, which some assume the size variation to be in part due to its continuous, repeated spawning throughout the year.
 The mortality rate of the African glass catfish is very high, with the Z/K ratio for the catfish measured at 3.514 in Jebba Lake (Z being the total mortality rate and K being the population growth rate).
-The ratio shows that the mortality rate of fish is higher than the population’s growth, leading to a decline in population overall.
+The ratio shows that the mortality rate of fish is higher than the population's growth, leading to a decline in population overall.
 Along with the catfish being classified as an r-strategist fish (high number of eggs/offspring with little care provided by parents) leading to high natural mortality, the high Z/K value (>1) only contributes to declining the population of the African glass catfish.
 Research has shown that this fish is highly overfished and captured for human use in certain bodies of water, further causing a high artificially induced mortality.
 In terms of feeding, the African glass catfish preys on a variety of small insects and crustaceans depending on their location.
 Its terminal, forward facing mouth allows it to feed throughout the water column, rather than being a bottom feeder.
 In one example of its diet, in the Ase River, P. pellucida has been recorded to eat primarily Pentaneura larvae, which accounted for 90.20% of the diet by occurrence, with other larvae as well as insects making up the rest of the diet.
 Other studies have shown that they feed on macrophytes, detritus, and insects.
 When looking at three rivers in Côte d'Ivoire, it was found that their diet consisted of 22 different food types, with 60.9% being Chironomidae larvae, 16% Ephemeroptera, and the rest being other insects, zooplankton, phytoplankton, and plant debris.